NVIDIA-AI-IOT/jetson-cloudnative-demo/README.md

 ### Running the Cloud-Native Demo

 This demo requires two items in addition to a Jetson Xavier NX Developer Kit: 1) an M.2 NVMe drive, and 2) a USB Headset with microphone such as Logitech H110 or H390.

-You would need to install JetPack 4.3 to run this demo on Jetson Xavier NX

 #### Why is NVMe Required for this Demo?